 1. Christmas Music

 In England you start hearing Christmas music in shops and supermarkets from the end of October, with all stores stocking up on their chocolates, presents and decorations.
-A little early but something I actually miss – a great excuse to already eat those christmas treats!
-Now that it is December I’ve got my christmas music playlist sorted on Spotify – with my favourite song from The Pogues!
+A little early but something I actually miss – a great excuse to already eat those Christmas treats!
+Now that it is December I’ve got my Christmas music playlist sorted on Spotify – with my favourite song from The Pogues!

 Christmas is a time to be surrounded by loved ones.
 Your parents, sisters, brothers, grandparents and even those crazy family members who drive you crazy up no matter what time of the year.
 It’s always difficult to be away from all your family but during December it’s really highlighted of the importance of being together.
+I miss them dearly, but it’s not just at Christmas but all year round!

 For those living abroad, my 13 Things to Help Overcome Those Homesickness Feelings Abroad post help!